-Natural Hazards Policies
+Natural Hazards Policies:

 - 1. Areas subject to natural disasters and hazards shall be inventoried, designated on the Comprehensive Plan Map, and the degree of hazard and disaster potential determined.
-This information shall be used to determine the suitability of a location for development and.
+This information shall be used to determine the suitability of a location for development.
 Lowering density requirements and intensity of development from what the land is designated shall be considered an appropriate limitation on a use in a natural disaster and hazard area. - 2.
 To protect life and property within the planning area from natural disasters and hazards, developments capable of causing damage to other property or resulting in loss of life shall not be allowed in known natural disaster or hazards areas without appropriate safeguards. - 3.
-Land shown on the Buildable Lands Inventory with slopes of 25% or greater shall be considered unbuildable for purposes of calculating residential density.
-Limited development may be permitted consistent with the recommendations of a professional geologist. - 4.
-Land within the 100-year floodplain shall be considered unbuildable for purposes of calculating residential density, and unsuitable for purposes of meeting employment needs.
-Limited development may be permitted consistent with the City's floodplain regulations. - 5.
-The City of Molalla and Clackamas County have completed an emergency network plan and shall continue to work cooperatively with Clackamas County.
+Limited development may be permitted on land shown on the Buildable Lands Inventory with slopes of 25% or greater, if such development consistent with the recommendations of a professional geologist. - 4.
+Limited development may be permitted on land within the 100-year floodplain, consistent with the City's floodplain regulations. - 5.
+The City of Molalla and Clackamas County have completed a Hazard Mitigation Plan, available for review on the City's website.
+The City shall continue to work cooperatively with Clackamas County to implement that plan.